mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 #### Launch options

-Comment launch options like this:
+Launch options are documented on the wiki and are formatted like this:

-`-launchoption : launch option description`
+`**-launchoption** : launch option description`

 Make sure the description is not sentence case and starts with a lowercase letter.